tnewcomb20/meplan.github.io/README.md

 ## User population

-To ensure the usability test session aligns with the user segments defined in the project proposal, which aim for college students, it's important to describe the user population

-for the test session accordingly.
-Here's a description of the user population for the usability test:

-The user population for the usability test comprises college students and students in general who are potential users of the Meplan Homework Tracker Website.
-These users represent the primary target audience for the application, and the evaluation aims to ensure that it meets their needs effectively.

 **Inclusivity of User Segments:**
-1. **College Students:** This group includes undergraduate and graduate students pursuing various academic disciplines.
+1. **College Students:** This group include undergraduate students pursuing various academic disciplines.
 They may have different levels of technical proficiency and are expected to use the Meplan website for tracking homework assignments, managing academic deadlines, and improving their time management skills.

-2. **High School Students:** High school students form a significant portion of the user population, as they are often introduced to academic planning and assignment tracking early on.
-Their needs and familiarity with digital tools may vary, and the evaluation should consider their requirements.

-3. **General Students:** This category encompasses students of various age groups and educational backgrounds who may require homework and task tracking tools for self-improvement, lifelong learning, or professional development.
+2. **General Students:** This category encompasses students of various age groups and educational backgrounds who may require homework and task tracking tools for self-improvement, lifelong learning, or professional development.

 **Diversity in Academic Majors:**
 The user population represents a diverse range of academic majors, including but not limited to arts, sciences, engineering, humanities, and more.
 This diversity reflects the broad applicability of the Meplan Homework Tracker Website to students across different disciplines.